graemeg/fpGUI/uidesigner_ext/patch/fpc/readme_patch_fpc.txt

 This is a patch that define fpGUI path into fpc.cfg.
+For Windows, it adds the fpc path in Windows PATH Environment Variable.

 Copy this files into fpGUI root-directory (can be fpGUI-develop too):
 - For Windows : fpc_fpg_patch.pas and fpc_fpg_patch.bat